About

 dkahiapo@hawaii.edu

-He has 19+ years of experience in digital media, visual communications, and incorporating technology into the development of culturally-based curricula and educational programs.
-In addition, he is a Nā Hōkū Hanohano award-winning graphic artist who has used his experience in visual and digital technology to create innovative learning opportunities for K-12 students statewide.
-And a board member of I Ola Lāhui – an organization tasked with responding to the urgent needs of Native Hawaiian and rural communities for behavioral health services.
+He has 20+ years of experience in digital media, visual communications, and incorporating technology into the development of culturally-based curricula, learning management systems (LMS) and academic programs.
+In addition, he is a Nā Hōkū Hanohano award-winning graphic artist who has used his experience in digital technology and learning design to create innovative educational opportunities for all ages.
+He is also a board member of I Ola Lāhui – an organization tasked with responding to the urgent needs of Native Hawaiian and rural communities for mental health services.

 Monica Lau